lukejpreston/xunit-viewer/README.md

 ## TODO

+* dangerously set inner html
 * expanding/contracting/hidding/showing
-* dangerously set inner html
+* meta data for slack
+* filter terminal and add a repl
+* publish to npm
 * set up something which will parse in browser
 * clean everything and wrote some more tests
-* save file
-* filter terminal and add a repl